PetroIvaniuk/llms-tools/README.md

 - [Scribble Diffusion](https://scribblediffusion.com/) - turn your sketch into a refined image using AI
 - [StudioGPT](https://www.latentlabs.art/) - a tool for reimagining an existing image
 - [UnblurImage](https://unblurimage.ai/) - remove blur from photos and achieve stunning clarity online for free
+- [Text2Infographic](https://text2infographic.com/) - converts your written content into eye-catching infographics without any need for design skills
+- [VDraw](https://vdraw.ai/) - generate and edit images effortlessly with AI — turn your ideas into stunning visuals

 ### Watermarks
 - [SynthID](https://deepmind.google/technologies/synthid/), [SynthID Text](https://huggingface.co/blog/synthid-text) - watermarks and identifies AI-generated content by embedding digital watermarks directly into AI-generated images, audio, text or video, by Google DeepMind and Hugging Face
 - [Stable Signature](https://ai.meta.com/blog/stable-signature-watermarking-generative-ai/) - a new method for watermarking images, by MetaAI
 - [ClixMagicAI](https://clixmagic.com/) - a professional AI-powered watermark removal tool
-- [DeWatermark](https://dewatermark.ai/) - remove Watermark from photos online free with AI
+- [DeWatermark](https://dewatermark.ai/) - remove watermark from photos online free with AI
 - [UnwatermarkAI](https://unwatermark.ai/) - remove watermark from image and video with AI For Free, No Sign-up, No Ads

 ## Computer Vision